 Section 5.
 Quorum.
 The quorum shall be 20 percent of the branch membership.

-ARTICLE XVII.
+ARTICLE XVI.
 Indemnification

 To the maximum extent allowable by law, AAUW Flagler County may (as determined from time to time by the Board of Directors) indemnify any person who was or is a party or is threatened to be made a party to any threatened, pending, or completed action, suit, or proceeding, whether civil, criminal, administrative, or investigative, by reason of the fact that she/he is or was a member of the Board of Directors, officer, committee member, executive director, employee, or agent of AAUW Flagler County.
 Every member of the Board of Directors, officer, committee member, executive director, or employee of AAUW Flagler County shall be indemnified by AAUW Flagler against all expenses and liabilities, including counsel fees, reasonably incurred or imposed upon such members of the Board, officer, committee member, executive director, or employee in connection with any threatened, pending, or completed action, suit or proceeding with respect to which she/he may become involved by reason of her/his being or having been a member of the Board, officer, committee member, executive director, or employee of AAUW Flagler County, or any settlement thereof, if she/he acted in good faith and in a manner she/he reasonably believed to be in, or not opposed to, the best interests of AAUW Flagler County and, with respect to any criminal proceeding, had no reasonable cause to believe her/his conduct was unlawful, unless she/he is adjudged in such action, suit, or proceeding to be liable for negligence or misconduct in the performance of a duty.
 The termination of any action or proceeding by judgment, order, settlement, or conviction or upon a plea of nolo contendere or its equivalent shall not of itself create a presumption that the person did not act in good faith and in a manner that she/he reasonably believed to be in, or not opposed to, the best interests of AAUW Flagler County, was negligent, engaged in misconduct, or, with respect to any criminal proceeding, had reasonable cause to believe that her/his conduct was unlawful.
 The foregoing right of indemnification shall be in addition to and not exclusive of all other rights to which the member of the Board, officer, committee member, executive director, or employee is entitled.

-ARTICLE XVIII.
+ARTICLE XVII.
 Amendments to the Bylaws

 Section 1.
 AAUW Mandated Amendments.
 AAUW-mandated amendments shall be implemented by the Organization’s Board of Directors without a vote of the Organization’s membership.
 Provisions of the Organization’s bylaws not mandated by AAUW may be amended by a two-thirds (unless otherwise stipulated by state law) vote of members voting after a quorum is attained.
 Proposed bylaws amendments shall be sent to the entire membership 14 days prior to the applicable meeting.